peteeckel/netbox-plugin-dns/examples/ansible/using_netbox_dns_with_ansible.md

 }
 ```

-### Generating a zone file from NetBox DNS data
+### Generating zone files from NetBox DNS data
-In the final step of this example, NetBox DNS data is used to create a zone file for e.g. a BIND nameserver.
+In the final step of this example, NetBox DNS data is used to create zone files for e.g. a BIND nameserver.

 #### Zone file template
 A simple Jinja2 template to create a zone file is stored as `zone.db.j2`: